Option (a): call for help in an abandoned park; Option (b): run!

 After a commercially successful release back in 2008, The Strangers was set to begin shooting its sequel in the fall of 2009.
 That didn’t happen.
 Instead it took nearly a decade for the project to re-emerge with original writer Bryan Bertino and director Johannes Roberts (47 Meters Down) attached.
 With the original’s buzz long gone, Strangers: Prey at Night faces a tougher task than many sequels.

 They arrive at night to find the office closed and a note from the uncle directing them to head to a trailer and they’ll see each other in the morning.
-Shortly after settling in they here a knock at the door where an unidentified girl is apparently looking for someone.
+Shortly after settling in they hear a knock at the door as an unidentified girl is apparently looking for someone.
 Despite being told they have the wrong trailer, the girl returns later and asks again.

 This time Cindy is freaked out, and she and Mike go out looking for their kids, who have started exploring the seemingly abandoned park.
 It doesn’t take long for the parents to encounter Kinsey and Luke running away from finding a grisly murder, and the realization starts to set in that they might not be alone in the park after all.